 Extra Life Cards

-9-cost Yamato can give you an extra Life card only when your Leader is at 0 or 1 Life card, adding more protection that your opponent has to go through.
+9-cost Yamato can give you an extra Life card only when your Leader is at 0 or 1 Life card, adding more protection for your opponent to go through.
 On top of that, Yamato can KO one of the opponent’s Characters with a cost equal to or less than the total of your and your opponent’s Life cards.

 Since Yamato‘s KO effect activates before adding a Life card, that added Life card won’t count toward her KO effect.
 You can KO a 4-cost Character if you’re at 1 Life card and your opponent is at 3.
-This in itself is great value, lowering the number of attackers your opponent has.
+This in itself is a great value, lowering the number of attackers your opponent has.
 In some cases, you’ll play Yamato even if you’re at 2 Life cards.
 You won’t gain a Life card, but you can still KO a Character and have a big body in play to attack on the upcoming turn.

 10-cost Ace gives you a Life card when he’s played, but will only gain Rush if you’re at 2 Life cards.
 So you have to be at 0 or 1 Life card when playing Ace to gain Rush.
 If you’re at 2 Life cards, you have to decide which is more beneficial, the extra Life card or the Rush attack, depending on the state of the game.
 You can choose not to gain a Life card with a 10-cost Ace, to gain Rush, and attack with him to either knock out a Character or put pressure on the Leader.